kevonc/kevoncheung.com/content/articles/20160828-first-code-academy-company-culture.md

 I would like to share one of the responses that made our hearts drop while reading it.

-“The way that I have experienced First Code culture is by observing the way my daughter experiences it.
+***"The way that I have experienced First Code culture is by observing the way my daughter experiences it.***

-First Code is the smartest and most progressive amongst all her activities: art, language, sports on top of her normal international school curriculum.
+***First Code is the smartest and most progressive amongst all her activities: art, language, sports on top of her normal international school curriculum.
 She is truly excited about coming to First Code and especially proud of what she is creating.
 This is not a “course” to her.
 It is an expression of herself and a most powerful one as she gains “control” of an environment that she creates.
-I’d love to be a child again so I could be part of it in that way.
+I’d love to be a child again so I could be part of it in that way.***

-As a professional admiring the same people you admire, I see your culture as fun empowering bold and unafraid; approachable collaborative warm yet cool and hip; transparent open forward-looking.
+***As a professional admiring the same people you admire, I see your culture as fun empowering bold and unafraid; approachable collaborative warm yet cool and hip; transparent open forward-looking.***

-Inspired by the ones who made history by thinking further than current reality and inspiring because these heroes are “on the walls” and talking to all of us in your space all the time.
-As I can compare to P&G, Coca-Cola, COFCO, Swire or ____ that I have experienced, another major trait comes up: FRESH, spontaneous, authentic.”
+***Inspired by the ones who made history by thinking further than current reality and inspiring because these heroes are “on the walls” and talking to all of us in your space all the time.
+As I can compare to P&G, Coca-Cola, COFCO, Swire or ____ that I have experienced, another major trait comes up: FRESH, spontaneous, authentic."***

-By a Parent of First Code Academy
+*By a Parent of First Code Academy*

 I attribute this positive culture we have to all current and former team members, our parents, and our students.